mcore1976/sim808gpstracker/README.md

 Command can be send in lower or upper letters.
 If command is correct it will be responded with appropriate text message confirmation.

 - Command "ACTIVATE" stores the phone number of sender as allowed to MT call the device and get the current GPS/GSM position.
 Other calls will be ignored (security feature).
-Simply send a text message ACTIVATE to your simcard in GPS tracker to enable voice call answering with GPS position of the tracker.
+Simply send a text message ACTIVATE to your simcard in GPS tracker to enable voice call answering with GPS position of the tracker to your phone number.
+This phone number will be stored in non volatile EPROM memory of ATMEGA328P chip so you need to send this command only once.

 - Command "MULTI"  gives CONTINOUS MODE of positioning and sends 5 times GPS location in 3-4 minutes interval.
 Simply send a text message MULTI to your simcard in GPS tracker to receive five GPS positions in 20 minutes sequence.